Mobius5150/edrc-frontend/docs/src/about/faq.md

 ### Is EDRC open source?
 EDRC is not open source right now as we have been focused on getting it built.
 We will open source the pieces when we have time.
+Consider [following one of the creators on Twitter](/about) - we will announce when we're open source and ready for contributions.

 ### Does EDRC support source control sites other than GitHub?
 Not right now.
 We are looking to expand to other providers however this is low on our priority list.